I have to admit, I tend to be

 Vinegar And Honey Diet

 You may have heard of the Apple Cider Vinegar and Honey Diet.
-Well, here are 2 recipes, and an alternative way to get the alleged benefits without having to take the concoctions!
+Actually, there is some interesting research - on humans!
 Go from Bee Pollen Weight Loss to further information.

 Honey & Weight Loss